-1. You played bass in a number of bands before joining Jethro Tull, including Jailbreakers, The Vikings, Formula One, The Hobos, The Executives, and John Evan's Smash.
-I know that The Executives did release some singles, right?
-But I am not sure for the other bands.
+You played bass in a number of bands before joining Jethro Tull, including Jailbreakers, The Vikings, Formula One, The Hobos, The Executives, and John Evan's Smash.
+I know that The Executives did release some singles, but I am not sure for other bands.
 Can you help me out?

-2. How did it all start for you?
+How did it all start for you?
 By that I mean where did you start playing bass?
-I would like to hear a story of your teen years and perhaps if you can tell me your influences?
+I would like to hear a story of your teen years and perhaps if you can tell me what are some of your influences?

 Everyone in Britain loved the Shadows (Cliff Richard's backing band and stars also in their own right) and every boy wanted to be like them.
 I got an acoustic guitar when I was about 15 and learned some chords.
 A school friend of mine played bass in a local band and I used to go see him play in pubs.
 I wanted to be in a band and I tried to get a job as a rhythm guitarist.
 There was nothing around but I heard someone wanted a bass player.
 I traded my guitar for a bass at the local music shop and that evening did my first ever gig.
 I didn't have a clue what I was doing and I only did 2 gigs with that band before I was fired but I liked the bass and stayed with it.
 It is my natural instrument and I will never be as comfortable playing anything else.
 After that (and after some serious practice at home) I found a job playing bass with a newly formed band called the Vikings and that was my real start in music.
 When I was about 17, I felt I needed to leave the small town where I lived and move somewhere with more chance of musical advancement.
 I ran away from home to Blackpool with my Fender bass and a backpack and never really ever returned home!
 My influences at the time were of course, Jet Harris from the Shadows and after that, a great bass player called Cliff Barton who played on an album called 'Long John's Blues' with Long John Baldry.
 Now my absolute favourite player is Ashton 'Family Man' Barrett from the Wailers.

-3. Around 1967 a new band was born, called Jethro Tull.
-Can you tell me how the band was formed?
+Around 1967 a new band was born, called Jethro Tull.

 I played with several bands in Blackpool and in the end joined a band known as the 'John Evan Band' or the 'John Evan Smash'.
 We were one of the better bands from Blackpool and when the popularity of blues bands happened in London we decided to move down there and play just blues music.
 That was the beginning of what became Jethro Tull.
 It took us about a year to start having some success.

-4. How do you remember the early days with Jethro Tull before you first LP?
+How do you remember the early days with Jethro Tull before releasing your first album?

 I believe that we were successful because we worked harder than any other band in Britain.
 In the early days, we were playing for almost no money in tiny blues clubs all over the country and we played almost every night - maybe to only 40 or 50 people but we always put on a good show and all those people remembered us so that when we had our first album, they bought it and when we did bigger gigs, they all came to see us.
 For a time Ian and I lived in Luton in the worst little apartments you ever saw and we were so poor that we would share one can of stew or soup between us each evening.
 (Listen to the song 'We Used To Know' from 'Stand Up' as it tells that story).
 It was hard but it was also great because we were all doing what we really wanted and within months it improved.